yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 Application scaffolders do a lot more and can cover build systems, sub-generators, dependency management and automating workflow.

+Note: If you would like to customize an existing generator to meet your own workflow, you're free to just fork one of our [official](https://github.com/yeoman) generators and add or remove as much as you would like.
+We have ones for Backbone, Angular, Ember and other frameworks.

 <h2 id="generator-boilerplate">Creating a Boilerplate generator</h2>